lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 If we now skip a few turns and look at the eleventh turn, we see that Agent 0 blocks Agent 2 by claiming the connection Roma - Brindisi, which hinders Agent 2 in completing its route card Zurich - Brindisi.
 Likewise, Agent 1 claims connection Palermo - Brindisi, which again hinders Agent 2 in its route card Zurich - Brindisi.
 Both agents also publicly announce that they know Agent 0 has the route card Zurich - Brindisi.
 Agent 2 draws from the train cards deck.
-Since the previous Kripke model still contained uncertainty abouth whether Agent 1 knew the true state, this is now removed and only the true state is left.
-This indicates all agents know everyones cards, and also know that everyone knows this.
+The public announcement that Agent 2 has route card Zurich - Brindisi removes the last alternative world from the Kripke model, leaving only the true state as the possible world.
+This now means that all agents know the route cards of all agents, and also that they know this from each other.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">